 The stability of the saturated fat molecule protects the molecule from heat-induced damage.

-It also makes saturated oils, like palm oil, coconut, and even MCT oil, (which is derived from coconut oil), good choices for cooking even at high temperatures.
+It also makes saturated oils, like palm oil and coconut oil, good choices for cooking even at high temperatures.

 Polyunsaturated Fat Molecules are the Most Unstable Fats